Dw1010/IntagHand/README.md

 ```
 Results will be stored in folder `./demo`

-**Noted**: We don't operate hand detection, so hands are expected to be roughly at center of image and take approximately 70-90% of image area.
+**Noted**: We don't operate hand detection, so hands are expected to be roughly at the center of image and take approximately 70-90% of the image area.

 ## Evaluation